 The County, its officials, its officers, its employees and its agents shall be subject to, and shall comply with all applicable Local Approvals and Pre-existing Local Approvals.
-The Limits of Waste, the Facility, generally, and the operations at the Facility shall be subject to all applicable County and City pre-existing ordinances and approvals.
-In particular, all pre-existing local zoning approvals are applicable to the Facility.
+The Limits of Waste, the Facility in general, and the operations at the Facility shall be subject to all applicable pre-existing City and County ordinances and approvals.
+In particular, but without limitation, all pre-existing local zoning approvals are applicable to the Facility.